nickdawn/test_git/readme.txt

-Git is a version controll system
+Git is a distributed  version controll system
-Git is free sofeware
+Git is free sofeware under the GPL